telerik/fiddler-jam-docs/portal/jam-embedded-api.md

 Fiddler Jam provides an API to integrate the capturing and sharing functionalities into your page while using your UI.

-To utilize the Fiddler Jam API:
+Integrate Fiddler Jam into your app:

 1. You can use Fiddler Jam Embedded only with a pre-set list of domains.
-Send a comma-separated list of the allowed domains that will be used alongside Fiddler Jam Embedded to support@getfiddler.com.
+Provide the list of domains that will integrate it to support@getfiddler.com.

     ```CSV
     getfiddler.com, telerik.com, *.example.com
     ```

 1. Obtain and store your unique Fiddler Jam Embedded API key.
-You will receive the API key shortly after sending the list of allowed domains.

 1. Import the Fiddler Jam API script into your HTML page from the following CDN link: https://downloads.getfiddler.com/jam-embedded/fiddler-jam-embedded.js.